 - Provide plan information to eligible employees

-A financial advisory firm can assist with all of the above requirements, and manage the operation and yearly reviews of the plan.
+A financial advisory firm can assist with all of the above requirements, and manage the operation and annual reviews of your 401(k).

-- Advertising your 401(k) plan to those in the job market — The word "401(k)" might appear on a job listing as a bullet point, but many in the job market don't know the full benefits a plan provides.
-We can bridge the words "401(k)" to specific steps to people living the golden years of their dreams.
+- Marketing your 401(k) plan to those in the job market — The phrase "401(k)" might show up on a job ad as a bullet point, but many in the job market don't fully understand what a 401(k) entails.
+We can bridge the term "401(k)" to specific steps to people living the golden years they always wanted.

-- Investment selection — Financial advisors who are an Accredited Investment Fiduciary® (AIF®) and are experienced with portfolio management will be able to offer market insight, as well as work within investment principles such as diversification, risk tolerance, and rebalancing to optimally position employees' funds for further growth.
+- Investment selection — Financial advisors who are an Accredited Investment Fiduciary® (AIF®) and are well versed in portfolio management will be able to offer investment insight, as well as work within investment principles such as diversification, risk tolerance, and rebalancing to best position employees' savings for further growth.

 - Employee education — Employees need to understand their plan in order to get the greatest reward from it.
-At Correct Capital, we can talk directly to your small business's employees so feel at ease with how their money is being held and invested.
+At Correct Capital, we offer both group classes and one-on-one counseling sessions with our small business clients' employees so feel good about with the status of their retirement savings.

 - Compliance — 401(k) plans have different rules and contribution limits.
-Not following the rules correctly can lead to harsh fees.
-A financial advisor can help to ensure your recordkeeper and plan administrator do not accidentally fail to comply with a requirement.
+Not following the rules correctly can lead to stiff penalties.
+A financial advisor can help to ensure all of the proper rules are followed.

-- Fiduciary duty — When offering a retirement plan, small business owners have a fiduciary duty to act in the best interest of plan participants.
-We are morally and legally mandated to do what's in your best interest, and in the best interest of your employees and their savings.
+- Fiduciary duty — When offering a retirement plan, small business owners have a fiduciary duty to act with diligence, prudence, and care.
+We are ethically and legally obligated to do what's in your best interest, and in the best interest of your employees and their savings.

-A financial advisor can provide considerable value to Town and Country, MO small business owners who are looking to create a 401(k) plan.
-By partnering with a financial advisor, small business owners can save on taxes and make their business more attractive to current and prospective employees.
+A financial advisor can provide remarkable value to Town and Country, MO small business owners who are looking to establish a 401(k) plan.
+By partnering with a financial advisor, small business owners can save on taxes and make their business more attractive to current and potential employees.

-Call Correct Capital to Set Up a 401(k) For Your Small Business in Town and Country, MO
+Call Correct Capital to Establish a 401(k) For Your Small Business in Town and Country, MO

-If you own a small business in Town and Country, MO, you want to spend your time on why you started your business – not being bogged down by retirement plan responsibilities you may or may not be knowledgeable about.
+If you own a small business in Town and Country, MO, you want to spend your energy on what you do best and what you're passionate about – not being distracted by administrative tasks you may not have the time, knowledge, or interest to manage.
 As a Registered Investment Advisor with CERTIFIED FINANCIAL PLANNER® professionals, Correct Capital can both help position your and your employees' money for growth while giving you peace of mind that your small business's 401(k) plan is being operated efficiently and correctly.
 To start setting up a 401(k) for your small Town and Country, MO business today, call Correct Capital at 314-930-401(k) or contact us online.